 Royalties for copying done in primary and secondary schools are distributed based on copying surveys that are conducted in schools across Canada (excluding Quebec).
 These surveys are designed to provide a statistically relevant sample of which works are copied in primary and secondary schools.

 Want more information on our royalty distributions?
-Check out our royalty distribution schedule for 2019 (French).
+Check out our royalty distribution schedule for 2022.
 Click for more information on our royalty distributions as well as how we split royalties between creators and publishers.

 *A person, company, etc., to whom an Access Copyright licence is granted or issued.